ibm-cloud-docs/virtualization/how-do-i-order-hyper-v.md

 # Ordering Hyper-V
 {: #ordering-hyper-v}

-If you have an existing server, you can install Hyper-V on a server by initiating an OS reload and by changing the operating system to `Windows Server Datacenter Edition with Hyper-V`.
+If you have an existing server, you can install Hyper-V on a server by initiating an OS reload and by changing the operating system to `Windows Server Datacenter Edition`.

-If you want to provision a server by using Hyper-V, place an order for the new server and select `Windows Server Datacenter Edition with Hyper-V” as the operating system`.
+If you want to provision a server by using Hyper-V, place an order for the new server and select `Windows Server Datacenter Edition” as the operating system`.